-Lamano Law Office is a woman-owned criminal defense firm in Oakland, CA. Our compassionate legal team understands how difficult it is to face criminal charges while dealing with mental health issues and/or substance abuse challenges.
+Lamano Law Office is a woman-owned criminal defense firm in Oakland, CA. Our compassionate legal team understands the difficulty of facing criminal charges while dealing with mental health issues and substance abuse challenges.
 We take great pride in representing the rights and interests of veterans and service members whose experiences while serving our nation have caused them harm.

 Reach out to Lamano Law Office today for an initial case evaluation with one of our Oakland criminal defense attorneys.
 We will discuss your eligibility for the military diversion program in California specifically, and your legal situation generally.
 Once we’ve provided you with an objective assessment of your legal options, you can make informed choices about how best to move forward.
 Criminal charges are serious, but you don’t have to face them alone.
 We’re here to help.